Teardrop Breast Implants: What to Consider?

 • Nausea or vomiting.

-By following your surgeon’s instructions and reporting any concerns quickly, you can help ensure a smooth recovery and the best possible results for your teardrop breast implants.
+By following your surgeon’s instructions and reporting any concerns quickly, you can minimise risks and improve recovery for your teardrop breast implants.

 Maintain a Healthy Lifestyle